porco-rosso-j/aztec-dex-build/README.md

 Another approach that is more preferable but challenging is to implement a threshold decryption scheme like Penumbra's.
 It generates, splits, and distributes the decryption key to multiple parties through the DKG procedure, allowing for decryption without nobody knowing the entire key.

-Theoretically, it seems quite feasible to implement such a scheme for this batcher vault by having [a Penumbra-like threshold decryption logic](https://github.com/penumbra-zone/penumbra/tree/main/crates/crypto/eddy) in Noir with baby-jub-jub-based [FROAST](https://github.com/ZcashFoundation/frost) as the key generation algorithm.
+Theoretically, it seems quite feasible to implement such a scheme for this batcher vault by having [a Penumbra-like threshold decryption logic](https://github.com/penumbra-zone/penumbra/tree/main/crates/crypto/eddy) in Noir with baby-jub-jub-based [Frost](https://github.com/ZcashFoundation/frost) as the key generation algorithm.

-This could be our future improvement task and the primary reason why we decided to build this feature with the Elgamal homomorphic addition instead of a note-sharing scheme in which individual input amounts must be revealed to a relayer.
+This could be our future improvement task and the primary reason why we decided to build this feature with the Elgamal homomorphic addition instead of a note-sharing scheme in which individual input amounts can also be hidden to the external world but the relayer.

 ### 2. The Upper Limit of Input Amount